RyanYavari/CS151-DataScraper/README.md

 ### Group 4: Shirley Li, Emanuel Navarro-Ortiz, Ryan Yavari ###

 ## Proposal Contributions ##
-Shirley wrote the High-Level Plan and Approach as well as the User Operations.
+ * Shirley wrote the High-Level Plan and Approach as well as the User Operations.
+ * Ryan wrote the solution as well as formatted the README.txt file
+ * Emmanuel wrote the Functionality and Problem/Issue
 ## Project Presentation Contributions ##
-Shirley created and presented every frontend slide except the last frontend slide.
+ * Shirley created and presented every frontend slide except the last frontend slide.
 She also operated the demo during the presentation.
+ * Ryan created and presented all the slides on backend as well as narrated over the demo during the presentation.
+ * Emmanuel created and presented the slides introducing the project and it's purpose, as well as operated the demo during the presentation.
 ## Code and Report Contributions ##
 * Shirley
   * Code Contribution